Enalean/tuleap-documentation-en/languages/en/user-guide/webhook.rst

 Webhook
 =======

-When a webhook is trigerred, a call is made in a ``HTTP POST`` with a ``Content-Type: application/x-www-form-urlencoded``, and the JSON encoded payload is given as argument in the ``payload`` parameter of the request.
+When a webhook is triggered, a call is made in a ``HTTP POST`` with a ``Content-Type: application/x-www-form-urlencoded``, and the JSON encoded payload is given as argument in the ``payload`` parameter of the request.
 The endpoint can use the information included in this payload in order to perform